agoodway/star-support/README.md

 ## What is Star Support?

 Star Support is a TypeScript widget library for creating AI-powered question and support bots that understand your documentation content.
-It provides:
+It uses a simplified RAG (Retrieval-Augmented Generation) approach:

+- **Pre-built Index**: A build script generates AI-powered summaries of each document
+- **Smart Document Selection**: AI selects the most relevant documents per query
 - **Framework Agnostic**: Works with any web application
-- **RAG-Powered**: Retrieval-Augmented Generation using your documentation
-- **Smart Document Selection**: AI selects the most relevant documents per query
-- **Production Ready**: Security features, responsive design, accessibility support
+- **Vercel AI SDK**: Uses Fireworks AI provider by default (can be modified for other providers)

 ## Quick Start